Norfolk Island convict mutinies: 1834 rebellion

-There was another serious insurrection on Norfolk Island in January 1834.
-Over a hundred convicts rose up against the guards, aiming to take charge of a boat and sail to freedom.
+In January 1834 a serious insurrection occurred on Norfolk Island, involving over a hundred convicts who made a series of concerted attacks against their guards, with the ultimate aim of taking control of the island and effecting an escape by the next Government vessel to arrive with supplies.

 On the morning 15 January 1834 about 30 men, following a pre-arranged plan by pretending sickness, fell out of various of the Camp and Longridge gangs and went to the hospital.
 They entered the hospital and secured those there by locking them in a room, and then proceeded to break off their irons.
 From the hospital the mutineers waited for the gaol-gang to be turned out for work under an armed guard.
 As this occurred the insurrectionists rushed from the hospital behind the gaol and attacked the rear rank of the guard.
 After a short struggle during which two or three muskets were wrested from the soldiers, six of the mutineers were killed or wounded and the guard “succeeded in dispersing and finally in securing them”.

+The trial of those charged as "principals and accessories" of the insurrection commenced on 12 July 1834 before Justice William Burton.
+At the conclusion of the trial on July 22, thirteen men were convicted of mutiny and sentenced to death.

+On 10 September 1834 two clerics and the New South Wales hangman left Sydney for Norfolk Island aboard the brig Governor Phillip, to carry out the executions of the thirteen convicted mutineers.
+Seven of the men were hanged on Monday, September 22, and the remaining six the following day.